wikichua/SAP/wiki/wiki.md

 1. Module - CRUD generator module for main app or for brand + API resources
 1. Component - Create + manage component for main app or for brand + register to database for managing
 1. CMS - Create + manage pages and navigations for brand
-1. Reporting - Create + manage SQLs for reporting + console to run SQL within the queue
+1. Reporting - Create + manage SQLs for reporting + console to run SQL within the queue (Redis)
 1. Settings - Create + manage settings value(s) within the table (cached if enabled) + encryption for sensitive value
 1. Global Search - Indexing for Search (Not elasticsearch, algolia and etc) - in case need, use laravel scout
 1. ACL - Manage users, assign roles & permission, impersonating, check last activity details
 1. Activity Logs - Helper to create logs in database
+1. Failed Queue/Job - Retry on the platform itself, glance at the pending, notify, reserved, priority and delayed jobs count (Redis)

 ## Requirements